peramcelpon/ohhaithere/north-america/united-states/california/south/san-diego-tijuana.md

 ### From experience

 - **The US Grant, Luxury Collection, San Diego** (3/3)
     - Easily the best hotel in San Diego in my opinion.
-Historic, Classy, and it comes with a fantastic bar -- I simply love everything about this place.
+Historic (100+ years old), Classy, and it comes with a fantastic bar -- I simply love everything about this place.
     - Pop by the bar to try the Centennial cocktail!
 It's made with a special blend of High West that's only sold at this hotel bar.
 - **Hotel Republic San Diego, Autograph Collection** (2/3)
 - **Hilton San Diego Bayfront** (2/3)